harness/developer-hub/docs/platform/git-experience/git-experience-overview.md

 :::note

-If you are using [Harness Code Repository](/docs/code-repository/) as your Git Repo, you will not require a Git Connector and can skip this step!
+If you are using [Harness Code Repository](/docs/code-repository/) as your Git Repo, you won't need a Git Connector and can skip this step.

 :::